miyu-xu/packages-modules-Bluetooth/tools/lint/README.md

 aninja -t query Bluetooth-lint
 ```

-Step 3: Use the lint report directory and run this to validate the file:
+Step 3: Identify the lint report you want to view the results of, typically in the following format:
 ```
-m out/soong/.intermediates/packages/modules/Bluetooth/android/app/Bluetooth/android_common/lint/lint-report.html
+out/soong/.intermediates/packages/modules/Bluetooth/android/app/Bluetooth/android_common/<run-identifier>/lint/lint-report.html
 ```

 Step 4: Open the file in your favorite web browser.